panwarharsh15/cricket-scoreboard/README.md

-it is a simple scoreboard of cricket . i have used it to dockerise and and then it store it on ELastic container registry and then create a cluster for it on EKS on AWS
+It is a simple scoreboard of cricket.
+I have used it to dockerize and then it stores it on the ELastic container registry and then creates a cluster for it on EKS on AWS.